 So you’ve been accepted to an Irish university and are ready to try your luck in the country of whisky.
 You go through your checklist one more time.
 Your Irish university’s acceptance letter?
 Check.
 Your passport?
 Check.
 Your lucky charm?
 Never would’ve left without it.
 Proof of fluency in English?
 Check.
 Your student visa?
 Uh-oh.
 Don’t worry, we will guide you through each step of your Ireland visa application process and even tell you how to get a residence permit and Ireland post-study work visa.

-If you’re someone who likes to prepare and have just begun planning your journey to study in Ireland, here’s some reasons to concretize your decision to study in Ireland, including the application process, costs and Ireland student visa requirements.
+If you’re someone who likes to prepare and have just begun planning your journey to study in Ireland, here are some reasons to concretise your decision to study in Ireland, including the application process, costs and Ireland student visa requirements.

 Why study in Ireland?